South Stream Pipeline Project, Europe

 In January 2008 Russia and Serbia agreed the route of the South Stream pipeline through Serbia (in February 2008 a joint venture company was formed to build and operate the Serbian section to supply ten billion cubic metres (bcm) a year).

-A government-level meeting between Russia and Italy with Gazprom and ENI was planned for the first quarter of 2008 to outline the schedule for reaching agreements with transit countries along the gas pipeline's route.
+A government-level meeting between Russia and Italy with Gazprom and ENI was held in 2008 to outline the schedule for reaching agreements with transit countries along the gas pipeline's route.

 The pipeline is expected to carry around 63bcm of gas a year.
 The sections through Serbia and Hungary will both have a capacity of at least 10bcm per year.

 In June 2010, EDF Group signed a MoU to participate in the Eni, Gazprom joint venture project and is expected to have a stake of about 10%.
 Gaz de France has also been in negotiation to join the project.

 The construction for the Serbian section of the pipeline is expected to start by the end of 2013.
 The cost of the pipeline is estimated at €15.5bn.

 A 540km linear section of the pipeline and 366km of loop lines will be constructed in Bulgaria.
 Three compressor stations will also be installed in Bulgaria.

 Russia and Serbia signed a contract in March 2013 to supply up to 1.5bcm of gas per year to the latter for the next ten years.
 South Stream gas pipeline will also be used for this supply, upon completion.